AlexArcPy/python-for-gis-progression-path/README.md

 * Learn best practices for organizing configuration and settings for a larger workflow where you need to keep the config values separately from the business logic (eg. using `json`, `ConfigParser` or using OOP constructors)

 * Learn about extending Python with C or C++:
-  * Learn how to [create a C++ extension for Python](https://docs.microsoft.com/en-us/visualstudio/python/cpp-and-python) (`.py`d compiled file that can be imported as a regular module into Python module)
+  * Learn how to [create a C++ extension for Python](https://docs.microsoft.com/en-us/visualstudio/python/cpp-and-python) (`.pyd` compiled file that can be imported as a regular module into Python module)
   * Go through the [Interfacing with other languages](https://training.enthought.com/course/INTERFACING) course from Enthought to start building Python native modules
   * Learn and compare various [alternatives for wrapping C++ code for Python](http://intermediate-and-advanced-software-carpentry.readthedocs.io/en/latest/c++-wrapping.html) such as using [`Boost`](https://www.boost.org/), [`SWIG`](http://www.swig.org/), native [Python C API](https://docs.python.org/2/c-api/index.html), and [`pybind11`](https://github.com/pybind/pybind11). `pybind11` is the most user-friendly one.